welch-lab/VeloVAE/README.md

 A sample jupyter notebook is available [here](notebooks/velovae_example.ipynb).
 Notice that the dataset in the example is from [scVelo](https://scvelo.readthedocs.io/), so you would need to install scVelo.

-The package has not been on PyPI yet, but you can download it and import the package locally by adding the path of the package to the system path:
+The package has not been submitted to PyPI yet, but you can download it and import the package locally by adding the path of the package to the system path:
 ```python
 import sys
 sys.path.append(< path to the package >)